profi200/open_agb_firm/README.md

 ## Known issues
 This section is reserved for a listing of known issues.
 At present only this remains:
 * Drops a single frame roughly every 5 seconds.
 This is due to different refresh rates of the LCDs and the builtin GBA hardware.
-* Leaving GBA sleep mode or pressing HOME can cause persistent glitches (double scanlines/shifted picture).
-* No scaling for now.
-This requires the GPU due to timing constraints.
-* Save type hardcoded to 32 KiB (256k) SRAM for now.
+* Save type hardcoded to 32 KiB (256k) SRAM.
+Unknown how save type detection will be done.

 If you happen to stumble over another bug, please open an issue in the [official open_agb_firm repo on GitHub](https://github.com/profi200/open_agb_firm/issues) or contact me via other platforms.